 2. Listen to and understand what’s happening around you

 Open and active communication must happen across the organization, from top to bottom, and throughout.
 All employees, leaders, and stakeholders have to understand the importance of creating a safe environment for honest conversations to happen and the best way to leverage the constructive feedback given.

-3. Showing appreciation to keep employees engaged
+3. Show appreciation to keep employees engaged

 While it can be hard to find the perfect words, sometimes a simple thank you or pause to take the time to step back to appreciate their great work goes a long way to having a happy and motivated team.
 The most important thing about acknowledging employees is to effectively communicate it with the individual, as well as the larger organization.

-4. Recognizing talent and rewarding excellence
+4. Recognize talent and reward excellence

 Recognizing excellence can make a world of difference in the workplace.
-We’ve seen firsthand the impact of employee reward programs and one of the biggest misconceptions we come across is cost.
+We’ve seen firsthand the impact of reward programs and one of the biggest misconceptions we come across is cost.
 But you don’t have to break the bank to reward your employees’ hard work.
 From giving away a free lunch to reserving the VIP parking spot, rewards are a proven way to impact both employee engagement and company culture.

 Whether it’s physically, emotionally, or mentally, wellness plays a critical role in overall performance.
 And while this is commonly known amongst athletes, taking care of your well-being actually positively impacts most jobs.
 In fact, Gallup states that the two major factors influencing employee performance are engagement and well-being.

 6. Set up a coaching program to develop your people

 Providing the opportunity to grow and develop through an employee coaching program requires having a plan in place.
 Start by defining your objective and aligning your program with company culture.
 A well structured program sets expectations for all participants and is continuously learning and improving.
 Companies of all sizes can start empowering their employees and grooming them for success, without a large budget or expensive initiative in place.